-If the bleeding tends manifests early, it can be observed from umbilical cord bleeding.
-Infants may experience very severe bleeding in their mouths and pharyngeal area which can cause dangerous asphyxia.
+The early bleeding tendency can be observed from the umbilical cord.
+Infants may experience very severe bleeding orally and pharyngeally, which can lead to dangerous asphyxia.

-Intramuscular hemorrhages can remain undetected; in such cases, only a close clinical examination can provide the relevant indications:
+Intramuscular hemorrhages can remain undetected, and in such cases, the only close clinical examination can reveal the pertinent symptoms or signs:

 - Does the patient adopt a certain posture targeted at preventing pain?

 - Does the patient move their leg in an unusual way?